 Recommended for grades 6-12

-Auditorium/Classroom Programs — Your class can experience these new programs at AWC or we can come to your school.
+Auditorium/Classroom Programs — Your class can experience a Raptor program at AWC, or we can come to your organization.

 Raptors 101: Intro to Birds of Prey